Skip to main content

 Note

-Virtana does not take responsibility for LLM/MCP client token mishandling or sudden cost spikes.
-Users must monitor token usage at the session level through their LLM provider dashboards.
+Keep in mind that Virtana is not responsible if LLM/MCP client tokens are mishandled or if you experience sudden spikes in costs.
+It is your responsibility to monitor token usage at the session level through their LLM provider dashboards.